harmony-one/x/progress/amanda-bancroft.md

 The app provided a long detailed response to one of my questions, prompting me to request a quicker listing of names.
 Although it complied promptly, I had to ask the app to slow down two separate times and spell out the names twice for clarity.
 I find response time and rate of speech to be fairly inconsistent.

 2023-11-08 Wed:
 I experienced delays in response, and the voice doesn't quite meet my preferences.
 Consider categorizing fun facts based on user interests for a more personalized experience, using data from the current conversation.
-A

-dditionally, it would enhance user convenience if the user guide were presented as a pop-up within the app rather than linking to an external webpage.
+Additionally, it would enhance user convenience if the user guide were presented as a pop-up within the app rather than linking to an external webpage.
 I came across a bug where I had to hold the 'Surprise ME!' button.
 Additionally, there's a suggestion to consider changing all buttons to lowercase to align with current trends.
 When I inquired about Los Angeles, the assistant responded appropriately, but when I asked for more details about places to visit, I received the exact same lengthy response.
 On a positive note, the 'New Session' button works seamlessly.

 2023-11-07 Tues:
 While using the app, I often find myself wishing for the ability to engage with it in a hands-free manner.
 The allure of a speech-driven application lies in its effortless operation, allowing for a more natural conversation and the ability to use the app while engaged in other activities like washing dishes or driving.
 It would be convenient not to require pressing and holding a button to speak.